 Frequently Asked Questions

-Sometimes, while restarting the user profile service in guest/Local account mode, you’re unable to sign in to your Administrator account.
-To solve the problem, boot into your Windows device in Safe mode and perform the same steps.
-(For accessing Safe mode, see the tutorial above for further details.)
+Sometimes, while restarting the user profile service in guest/local account mode (Section 6), you’re unable to sign in to your Administrator account.
+To solve the problem, boot into your Windows device in Safe Mode, and perform the same steps outlined in section 2.
+Then, repeat the steps from Section 6 to restart the User Profile Service.

 Our latest tutorials delivered straight to your inbox